PlayerData/vogon/README.md

 ## Code of Conduct

 Everyone interacting in the Vogon project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/vogon/blob/master/CODE_OF_CONDUCT.md).

+## Why Vogon?

+This entire process seems somewhat bureaucratic.
+As such, the project is named after the Vogons - the galactic government's bureaucrats.